NiteshMethani/PlotQA/README.md

 ```
 python2 generate_detections_for_fasterrcnn.py [OUTPUT_DIR]/test/coco_val/generalized_rcnn bbox_coco_val_results.json detections
 ```
 This will store the modified model predictions at `[OUTPUT_DIR]/test/coco_val/generalized_rcnn/detections`.
-The detections are of the format: `CLASS_LABEL CLASS_CONFIDENCE XMIN YMIN XMAX YMAX`.
-(XMIN, YMIN) and (XMAX, YMAX) refers to the top-left and bottom-right co-ordinates of the predicted bounding box respectively.
+The detections are of the format: `CLASS_LABEL CLASS_CONFIDENCE XMIN YMIN XMAX YMAX` where (XMIN, YMIN) and (XMAX, YMAX) refers to the top-left and bottom-right co-ordinates of the predicted bounding box respectively.

 2. Download the code directory from [here](https://drive.google.com/drive/folders/1cuvFdPVUI1IKx25g56mt5F0FeS_ai4XV?usp=sharing).
 Run the following command to extract the plot information inito a semi-strucutred table:
 ```
 python ocr_and_sie.py [PATH_TO_PNG_DIR] [PATH_TO_DETECTIONS] [OUTPUT_DIR]